BuyerQuest/terraform-tenable-nessus-scanner-aws/README.md

 # Legacy Terraform Module

 For continuing support of Terraform 0.11, use this branch.
-Anyone on 0.12 or newer should switch to `master`.
+Anyone on 0.12 or newer should switch to [master](https://github.com/BuyerQuest/terraform-tenable-nessus-scanner-aws/tree/master).

 ----